rodeloescueta/attio-api/memory-bank/systemPatterns.md

 - Our API acts as the observer, receiving notifications of events
 - Event handlers process updates and propagate changes to other systems

-### 3. Data Synchronization Pattern
+### 3. Bidirectional Data Flow Pattern

-A unidirectional sync pattern is used for service data:

-- Zoho is the source of truth for service offerings
+The system implements a bidirectional flow where:

+- Customer data originates in Attio
-- Service data flows from Zoho -> Attio (never the reverse)
+- Customer/subscription creation flows to Zoho via our API
-- Changes in Zoho trigger updates to corresponding Attio objects
+- Invoices originate in Zoho and trigger payments in Braintree via our API
+- Payment confirmations flow back to Zoho via our API
+- All customer IDs (Zoho, Braintree) are stored in Attio

 ### 4. Event-Driven Architecture